Skip to main content

 When you take a medication, you know exactly how much of the active ingredient you are ingesting.
 The cannabis plant contains over a hundred different ingredients, but the two main active compounds being CBD and THC.
 Even if you get cannabis from a dispensary, you have no guarantees on what you are buying.
 This dose uncertainty is eliminated with the use of high quality, medical grade cannabis oil.

 Minerbi convinced Panaxia Pharmaceuticals to generously donate their medical grade cannabis oil (along with a placebo oil).
-The use of medical grade cannabis takes the guessing game out of interpreting the trial results.
+Using medical grade cannabis takes the guessing game out of interpreting the trial results.
 It also makes the study financially feasible for AFSA to fund.
 It’s a win-win situation.

 Balanced Blend

-If you are not familiar with cannabis, CBD and THC exert many actions, many of which are not fully understood.
+If you are not familiar with cannabis, CBD and THC exert multiple actions, many of which are not fully understood.
 CBD is thought to reduce anxiety, but it probably doesn’t help with pain.
-THC is the part that can generate the “high” and some unwanted side effects.
-But THC is also important for pain relief and aiding sleep.6 As a result, combinations of CBD with THC tend to work more favorable to reduce symptoms.7
+On the other hand, THC can generate the “high” and some unwanted side effects.
+But the THC portion of cannabis is important for pain relief and aiding sleep in fibromyalgia.6 As a result, CBD is combined with THC to more effectively reduce symptoms.7

 Medical grade cannabis oil with an equal portion of CBD and THC was chosen for the trial.
 Patients will be given cannabis oil containing 5% CBD and 5% THC.
 According to Minerbi, “A balanced CBD/THC preparation of medical cannabis has been shown in preliminary studies to produce the greatest pain relief in fibromyalgia.”

 “Mild, transient side effects to cannabis are common, but severe side effects are rare,” says Minerbi.
-To minimize side effects, patients will be doses up on cannabis oil very slowly.
-In addition, all subjects in the trial will be contacted weekly to ask about their well-being and potential side effects.
+To minimize the unwanted effects, patients will dose up on cannabis oil very slowly.
+In addition, all trial subjects will be contacted weekly to ask about their well-being and potential side effects.

 Study Implications

 “Identifying the microbiota signatures of fibromyalgia patients responding to cannabis oil may revolutionize the field of medical cannabis,” says Minerbi.
-“The advancements could be similar to those that have been achieved in oncology (i.e., cancer therapies).”
+“The advancements could be similar to the achievements in oncology (i.e., cancer therapies).”

 “The gut microbiota is modifiable,” points out Minerbi.
 “This makes it an attractive therapeutic target to optimize cannabis therapy for individuals with fibromyalgia.
 It could represent a major step forward in exploring targeted treatments for this poorly understood disease.”

 One final point: This project assesses the microbiota, key symptoms, and pain thresholds in 150 fibromyalgia patients at two time points.
 Putting the cannabis trial results aside, this study provides the opportunity to track changes in symptoms with alterations in the microbiota.
 Minerbi has already found 19 microbial species that are different in patients.
-It’s possible that alterations in the microbiota may correspond to specific fibromyalgia symptoms.
-If so, this study could lay the groundwork for targeted symptomatic therapies.
+Quite possibly, microbiota alterations will correspond to specific fibromyalgia symptoms.
+If so, this study can lay the groundwork for targeted symptomatic therapies.

 * Minerbi’s collaborators include Yoram Shir, M.D., Arkady Khoutorsky, DVM, Ph.D., and Emmanuel Gonzales, Ph.D., of McGill University in Canada and Nicholas Bremerton, Ph.D., of University College in Dublin.